erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/notifications/index.md

 <img class="screenshot" alt="Setting Condition" src="{{docs_base_url}}/assets/img/setup/notifications/email-alert-condition.png">

-The above example will send an Notification when a Task is saved with the status "Open" and the Expected End Date for the Task is the date on or before the date on which it was saved on.
+The above example will send a Notification when a Task is saved with the status "Open" and the Expected End Date for the Task is the date on or before the date on which it was saved on.

 ### Setting a Message